Petzys/usdx_scraper/README.md

 Parses songs from:
 - Directories with your songs (mp3, wav, m4a)
 - public Spotify Playlists
+- a input file in the format: `Artist - Title`

 You can specify multiple inputs at once.